Have you suffered from Discrimination? – What are your rights in the UK?

 Indirect & Direct Discrimination

-A keynote to remember is that discrimination does not have to be intentional for it to be unlawful.
+A key note to remember is that discrimination does not have to be intentional for it to be unlawful.
 Indirect discrimination is defined by the Equality Act 2010 if there are policies, rules or practices that apply to everyone in the same way but can hurt some people than others.
 It falls under inequality and discrimination if these rules or policies are to put you at a disadvantage.
 However, indirect discrimination can occasionally be lawful, if the person or company can demonstrate that there is a good enough reason for these policies, rules or practices.
 They would need to prove this justification in court.

 Whereas direct discrimination is when you are treated intentionally worse than someone else due to a protected characteristic that you may fall under.
-If you feel that you are being treated less favorably because of who they believe you are, then this is direct discrimination by perception.
+If you feel that you are being treated less favourably because of who they believe you are, then this is direct discrimination by perception.
 It can also be direct discrimination if you are mistreated because of someone that you are associated with, or someone you are tied to.
 This could be your partner, friend, child or parent.
 This is defined as direct discrimination by association.

 Can Discrimination be justified?